alidrus/IOTServer/README.md

 This project provides a **wall-mounted climate control device** designed to address these challenges.
 The device is installed on the wall opposite the air conditioner's blower unit and features the following:

 - **Integrated Temperature/Humidity Sensor:** Positioned at chest level to provide accurate, representative readings of the room's temperature and humidity.
-- **Compressor Control:** Intelligently manages the air conditioner's compressor to optimize runtime and minimize energy consumption.
+- **Compressor Control:** Intelligently manages the air conditioner’s compressor to optimize runtime and minimize energy consumption.
 - **Energy Efficiency:** By preventing unnecessary compressor operation, this device significantly reduces energy usage without compromising comfort.
 - **IoT Integration:** Enables remote monitoring and control of the air conditioner through an easy-to-use web interface.